-IMPORTANT: Check that the female hook has enclosed the male lip along the entire length of the roof panel.
-If not, the roof panel side lap must be correctly reassembled before installing the next roof panel.
+IMPORTANT: Check that the male and female are fully nested and the female hook has enclosed the male lip along the ENTIRE length of the roof panel.
+If not, the roof panel side lap MUST be correctly re-assembled BEFORE installing the next roof panel.